camilogs1/Scripts_UCLA/README.md

-# Scripts about the class of Python in the UCLA semester 6
+# Some Scripts about Python Class